GitHub CI/CD, the Beginner’s Guide

 DevOps is a gold standard, an approach to how we build software.
 Abbreviation derives from two words: “development” and “operations”- the main goal is to connect those two teams seamlessly.
 In its’ nature, DevOps combines three different areas: best practices, culture shift, and tooling.
 Because of that holistic approach, this philosophy sets a way for different teams involved in software development to deliver it more efficiently and with better quality.
-One of the most valuable DevOps principles is automation like in continuous integration and continuous delivery/deployment processes.
+One of the most valuable DevOps principles is automation like in continuous integration github and continuous delivery/deployment processes.

 GitHub CI/CD pipeline

 CI/CD is a crucial element in DevOps automatization.
 It is a practice created to deliver software faster to the customer.
 The most valuable benefits are stability and reliability, development velocity, and fewer manual tasks to perform.
 CI/CD combines continuous integration, continuous delivery, and continuous deployment.
 GitHub is a website and cloud-based service that allows programmers to store and manage their code, as well as track and control changes.
 More developers mean more potential problems during merging branches.
-CI/CD pipeline is a set of automated workflows that make software delivery processes more efficient and reduce manual tasks.
+Github CICD pipeline is a set of automated workflows that make software delivery processes more efficient and reduce manual tasks.